lektorium-tutor/lekt/docs/k8s.rst

 Customizing Kubernetes resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Plugins can customize any Kubernetes resource in Tutor by overriding the definition of the resource with a :patch:`k8s-override` patch.
+Plugins can customize any Kubernetes resource in Lekt by overriding the definition of the resource with a :patch:`k8s-override` patch.
 For example, to change the volume size for MongoDB from ``5Gi`` to ``10Gi``, add the following to the plugin:

 ::